KAUFMAN - Baltimore Jewish Times

-Edith Kaufman (nee Shavell), beloved wife of the late Sar D. Kaufman, passed away on July 31, 2019.
-She is survived by her children Howard F. Kaufman and Ann R. Kaufman; grandson Benjamin Kaufman; brother Zalman (Lenore) Shavell; and sister-in-law Shirley Kaufman.
-Edith was predeceased by her parents Sol and Mollie Shavell and brother-in-law Joseph Kaufman.
+Sar D. Kaufman, beloved husband of the late Edith Kaufman, passed away on August 1, 2019.
+He is survived by his children Howard F. Kaufman and Ann R. Kaufman; grandson Benjamin H. Kaufman; brother-in-law Zalman (Lenore) Shavell; and sister-in-law Shirley Kaufman.
+Sar was predeceased by his parents Harry David Kaufman and Rose Kaufman and brother Joseph Kaufman.

-Services at SOL LEVINSON & BROS., INC., 8900 Reisterstown Road, at Mount Wilson Lane on Friday, August 2, at 2 p.m.
+Services at SOL LEVINSON & BROS., INC., 8900 Reisterstown Road, at Mount Wilson Lane, on Friday, August 2, at 2 p.m.
 Interment at Baltimore Hebrew Cemetery, Berrymans Lane.
 Please omit flowers.
-Contributions in her memory may be sent to Baltimore Hebrew Congregation, 7401 Park Heights Ave., Baltimore, MD 21208.
+Contributions in his memory may be sent to Baltimore Hebrew Congregation, 7401 Park Heights Ave., Baltimore, MD 21208.
 In mourning at 1605 Woodling Way, Baltimore, MD 21208.

 Leave a Reply